MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-cors.md

 ms.custom: ""
 ---

-# Security: Cross-Origin Resource Sharing
+# Cross-Origin Resource Sharing for Operationalization

+**Applies to:  Microsoft R Server 9.0.1**

 Cross-Origin Resource Sharing (CORS) enables your client application to freely communicate and make cross-site HTTP requests for resources from a domain other than where the web node is hosted.

-CORS can be enabled or disabled in the external configuration file, `appsettings.json`.
+You can enable or disable CORS in the external configuration file, `appsettings.json`.
 Support for CORS is disabled by default.

-**To enable CORS support:**
+To enable CORS support:

 1. On each web node, open the `appsettings.json` configuration file.